• Skip to primary navigation

 Cheesecake Cookies

 While there are unbaked cheesecake recipes, these cheesecake cookies do require a brief bit of baking.
 After all, a baked cheesecake results in a velvety texture and a density that you just can’t achieve from unbaked cheesecake (without adding thickening ingredients).
-They are a mix between cheesecake and thumbprint jam cookies.
+They are a mix between cheesecake, cream cheese sprinkle cookies and thumbprint jam cookies.
 Sometimes I even place them on a platter with my cheesecake balls.

 Have you made cheesecake before and worried about why your cheesecake falls apart?
 The true tip here is to make sure that all of your ingredients are allowed to reach room temperature.